BinTianqi/OwnDroidDocs/docs/Permission.md

 ## Supported message

-TODO
+**[Device admin]**

 **[API24]**

-When you try to use a feature that disabled by OwnDroid, you will see the short support message
+### Short support message

+This will be displayed to the user in settings screens where functionality has been disabled by the admin.
+If the message is longer than 200 characters it may be truncated

-Long support message seems useless
+### Long support message

+This will be displayed to the user in the device administrators settings screen.
+If the message is longer than 20000 characters it may be truncated.

 ## Transform Ownership